REFUSALS (REFUSING A DUI CHEMICAL TEST)

 What are the penalties for a refusal?

 A refusal, on the DMV side, means for first time DUI offenders, the suspension period is one year with NO possibility for any restricted license.
 For multiple offenders, the DMV adds on additional year to the suspension period mandated by law.
-For example, for a second time DUI offense (two DUI arrests within ten years), the suspension normally is one year.
+For example, for a second time DUI offense (two DUI convictions and/or suspensions within ten years), the suspension normally is one year.
 A refusal increases the time from one year to two years.